Hi, I’m Nick!

 “Who Donates?
 Using Machine Learning to Predict Federal Donation Behavior”

-Using governmental administrative data and socio-demographic data, I show that LASSO logistic regression and random forest are very effective at predicting individual-level donation behavior.
+Using governmental administrative data and socio-demographic data, I show that LASSO logistic regression and random forest are effective at predicting individual-level donation behavior.
 LASSO logistic regression correctly classifies 82.7% of test cases (61.9% of positive cases) and random forest correctly classifies 92.8% of test cases (99.9% of positive classes).
 Although both of these accuracy scores are notably higher than the 74.1 percent no-information rate, random forest proves to be the suprior model by far.

 Link to Full Project